samerlahoud/mymkdocssite/docs/index.md

 # Samer Lahoud
-####Assistant Professor
+####Associate Professor

 <div class="container-fluid">
 		<div class="well">
-			<span class="fa fa-phone fa-fw"></span> +33 2 99 84 22 49<br>
+			<span class="fa fa-phone fa-fw"></span> +961 1 421 339<br>
-			<span class="fa fa-envelope fa-fw"></span> samer [DOT] lahoud [AT] irisa [DOT] fr<br>
+			<span class="fa fa-envelope fa-fw"></span> samer [DOT] lahoud [AT] usj [DOT] edu [DOT] lb<br>
 			<span class="fa fa-lock fa-fw"></span> Public PGP key <a href="img/D2265AB5.asc">D2265AB5</a> on <a href="https://pgp.mit.edu/pks/lookup?op=vindex&amp;search=0xFC496040D2265AB5">key servers</a>
 		</div>
 </div>
 [comment]: <> (when using html syntax, beware of relative paths, for example my PGP key i referenced differently in index.md and in contact.md.
 The same goes for bibtex links in selected publications.)

-I am an assistant professor at the [University of Rennes 1](http://www.univ-rennes1.fr/) - [IUT of Saint-Malo](https://iut-stmalo.univ-rennes1.fr/).
-My research activities at the [IRISA](http://www.irisa.fr/) laboratory focus on routing and resource allocation algorithms for wired and wireless communication networks.
+I am an Associate Professor at the Faculty of Engineering [ESIB](https://fi.usj.edu.lb/) at [Université Saint-Joseph de Beyrouth](http://www.usj.edu.lb).
+My research activities at the [CIMTI](https://cimti.usj.edu.lb/) laboratory focus on routing and resource allocation algorithms for wired and wireless communication networks.
 I teach courses on various topics related to IP networks.

 ## Biography

 I graduated from the Faculty of Engineering, [Saint Joseph University](http://www.usj.edu.lb/), Beirut, in 2002.
 In 2006, I received a Ph.D. in communication networks from [Telecom Bretagne](http://www.telecom-bretagne.eu/), Rennes.
 After my Ph.D.
 I spent one year at [Alcatel-Lucent Bell Labs](http://goo.gl/HviCq) Europe.
-In 2007, I joined the University of Rennes 1 as an assistant professor.
-My research activities take place at the IRISA laboratory in Rennes.
+From 2007 to 2016, I was with the University of Rennes 1 and with IRISA Labs as an Associate Professor.
+In 2016, I joigned the Faculty of Engineering [ESIB](https://fi.usj.edu.lb/) at [Université Saint-Joseph de Beyrouth](http://www.usj.edu.lb) as an associate professor.
+My research activities take place at the CIMTI laboratory at ESIB.

 ## Research Topics